11BelowStudio/HECC-IT/Technical Documentation/MVP Development of OH-HECC.md

 ![oh-hecc screenshot new link](./MVP%20development/oh-hecc%20development/oh%20hecc%20screenshot%20new%20link.PNG)

-And here's what it looks like when we delete `bob`, leaving `Right` with a deleted link:
+Here's what it looks like when we delete `bob`, leaving `Right` with a deleted link:

 ![oh-hecc screenshot deleted link](./MVP%20development/oh-hecc%20development/oh%20hecc%20screenshot%20deleted%20link.PNG)